 - 21.1 Location of first aid equipment: The Medical Team is responsible for providing First Aid boxes and bags for the relevant sporting areas within the School.
-The fixed positions are as follows: - 21.1.1 Sports Hall Store cupboard off main hall; - 21.1.2 Travelling bags available in Medical Centre. - 21.2 There are 10 bags which can be used by Staff and team managers for home and away fixtures. - 21.3 An emergency stretcher and blankets are available in the Swimming Pool Cupboard.
+The fixed positions are as follows: - 21.1.1 Sports Hall Sports hall foyer and gymnasium; - 21.1.2 Travelling bags available in Medical Centre. - 21.2 There are 9 bags which can be used by Staff and team managers for home and away fixtures.

+21.3 An emergency stretcher and blankets are available in the Swimming Pool Cupboard.